medialab/minet/docs/cli.md

 Optional Arguments:
   -p, --match-column-prefix MATCH_COLUMN_PREFIX
                                 Optional prefix to add to the first file's column names to avoid conflicts.
+Defaults to ``.
   --separator SEPARATOR         Split indexed url column by a separator?
   -s, --select SELECT           Columns of -i/--input CSV file to include in the
                                 output (separated by `,`).
 Use an empty string